-Appointed Ministers are mandated by Church policy that says: ‘Recognized forms of specialized ministry may include persons appointed to a ministry of life celebrations (weddings, baptisms, funerals), both for members of the general public and members of the Church.’
+The following is a discussion of our Appointed Designated Ministers.
+Appointed Ministers are mandated by Church policy that says: ‘Recognized forms of specialized ministry may include persons appointed to a ministry of life celebrations (weddings, baptisms, funerals), both for members of the general public and also members of the Church.’

-The primary purpose of this outreach program in our fellowship closely resembles the Unitarian Church program.
-It is to provide quality rites of passage in a manner consistent with CSMC endorsed principles for members of the general public.
-The program also serves the following secondary purposes:
+The primary purpose of this outreach program in our fellowship closely models that of the Unitarian Church program.
+Like the Unitarian Church program our out reach program is to provide quality rites of passage ceremonies in a manner consistent with CSMC endorsed principles, By conducting these ceremonies for non-members the program also serves :

-- to assist non-CSMC couples & families to connect with CSMC.
+- to assist non- member couples & families to connect with the CSMC fellowship.

-- to enhance the spiritual growth and development of chaplains themselves.
+- to enhance the spiritual growth and development of our ministers themselves.

-To implement this program of outreach, CSMC calls upon its Appointed Ministers to perform this ministry of Pastoral Care.
-(In some contexts, we call upon certain Ordained clergy to help implement the program.)
+To implement this program of outreach, CSMC calls upon its Appointed Ministers or Ordained Ministers to perform this ministry of Pastoral Care.

 The Appointed Minister’s Duties